Negative self-talk is a habit. It hurts our self-esteem.

 3. Remove “always” and “never”.

 “Always” and “never” are two words I catch myself using frequently.
 Then, I realize everybody else is using them too!
 We use these two words whenever we want to exaggerate and create drama.
-They are great for writing copy and marketing message.
+They are great for writing copy and marketing messages.
 But if we examine what we said closely, it usually not the truth.

 These two words create nothing but drama.